 - The tone of voice had more in common with professional sales staff working the streets to sign people up for monthly charity contribution or those that want you to change your Gas, Electricity or Broadband provider.
 Nothing said gave me the impression that the call was genuine, or that the caller had any health services experience.

 Very quickly, it became apparent that it was a tactic to get me to provide the information, which they could confirm as the reason for me needing to self-isolate.
-The caller wanted information from me, but failed to demonstrate any credibility that they were genuinely acting on behalf of our National Health Service.
+The caller wanted information from me but failed to demonstrate any credibility that they were genuinely acting on behalf of our National Health Service.
 I ended the call.
 The caller has not yet called again.
 I can speculate as to the direction of the telephone call had I answered questions without thinking, but will reserve that for a follow-up article.

 The problem is that too many organisations call their customers, and expect people to identify themselves, so people are used to the idea of answer security questions whenever an organisation calls them.
 There is no way to know for sure if these types of calls are 100% genuine, and the only real defence is to politely inform the caller that you will call the NHS Track and Trace helpline to discuss the matter in detail.
-Calling the official contact telephone number is something that I always recommend when financial institutions call their customers.
+Using the official contact telephone number is something that I always recommend when financial institutions contact their customers.
 The same applies in this case.
-The contact telephone number, along with additional information is available at
+The contact telephone number, along with additional information is available at:

 Contact tracers should ask people to call the official contact telephone number to discuss the matter; this will allow proper dialogue to take place.
 As this is unlikely to happen, the security measure is as follows:

 - Accept the call.
 The caller will identify themself as calling from the NHS Test & Trace team